Keeping your Family Law legal costs down

 Provide all relevant documents you may have

-It’s the usual procedure in family law property settlements to provide the following financial documents:
+It is usual procedure in family law property settlements to provide the following financial documents:

 Everything you tell your lawyer is protected by solicitor client privilege which means it is confidential.
 Lawyers are not under an obligation to report you for any criminal activity you disclose, or to notify your ex about something you may or may not have done.